SwapnilHadage/Number_Guess_Game/README.md

 ---

 ## 📖 About the Project
-This is my **very first C++ project** 🎉 — a simple yet fun **Number Guessing Game** you can play in your terminal.
+This is my **very first C++ project** 🎉 — a simple and fun **Number Guessing Game** playable in the terminal.

+The game works as follows:
-The program randomly selects a number, and the player has to guess it.
-After each guess, the game gives a hint:
+1. The program randomly selects a number within a range.
+2. The player attempts to guess the number.
+3. After each guess, the game provides feedback:
    - `"Too high!"` if the guess is larger than the number.
    - `"Too low!"` if the guess is smaller than the number.
-- `"Congratulations!"` when you guess correctly.
+   - `"Congratulations!"` when the correct number is guessed.

-I built this project to **practice basic C++ concepts** such as:
+This project helped me practice **basic C++ concepts** including:
 - Input/Output
 - Loops
 - Conditional statements